xiaomi7732/CodeWithSaar/Auth.AspNetCore.WebApi/README.md

     Actually, there are various options that could be configured in the same way.
 Refer to [JWTAuthOptions.cs](./src/JWTAuthOptions.cs) for all of them.

+    _Tips: Always setup `IssuerSigningSecret` in Production system to have a stable signing key.
+It is critical when you scale out your service._

 * Use a different user credential (other than username/password)

   `DefaultUserLogin` is provided in the convenience for login requests that uses a username and a password.
 It could be customized: